 When you add a property to your favourites list, the icon will fill in with the colour red.
 When you add a property to your comparisons list, the icon will fill in with the colour blue.
 Icons as they appear before a property has been added as a favourite or comparison

 Icons as they appear after a property has been added as a favourite or comparison

 When you are viewing a property’s detail page, or from within a list, clicking on the icon, will remove that property from your favourites list.
 Clicking on the icon will remove that property from your comparison list.

-You can also click on the icon to remove a property from either list.
+When viewing the "My favourites" or "My comparisons", you can click on the icon to remove all properties from that specific list.

 Unfortunately, you do not have the ability to sort the order of your favourites or comparisons once they have been added to your list.

 You can add a maximum of 20 properties to your favourites list.
 When you have reached capacity and try adding an additional property, a message will give you the option of replacing your earliest favourite property, or suggest you view your favourites list and remove a property of your choosing.

 You can add a maximum of 5 properties to your comparisons list.
 When you have reached capacity and try adding an additional property, a message will give you the option of replacing your earliest “Compare” property, or suggest you view your comparisons list and remove a property of your choosing.